-On October 2, 2023, we entered into an underwriting agreement (the Underwriting Agreement) with Jefferies LLC, Stifel, Nicolaus & Company, Incorporated, and William Blair & Company, L.L.C., as the representatives of the underwriters identified therein (the Underwriters), in connection with the underwritten offering, issuance and sale by the Company of 15,010,810 shares of our common stock, pre-funded warrants to purchase up to 3,577,240 shares of common stock (the Pre-Funded Warrants), warrants to purchase up to 9,294,022 shares of common stock (or pre-funded warrants to purchase up to 11,265,086 shares of common stock (in lieu thereof) (the T1 Warrants) and warrants to purchase 11,265,086 shares of common stock (or pre-funded warrants to purchase up to 11,265,086 shares of common stock in lieu thereof) (the T2 Warrants).
-The combined offering price for each share of common stock, accompanying T1 Warrant and accompanying T2 Warrant was \$5.38.
-The combined offering price per Pre-Funded Warrant, accompanying T1 Warrant and accompanying T2 Warrant was \$5.379.
-The securities were issued pursuant to the Company's effective shelf registration statement on Form S-3 (File No. 333-254299) (the S-3 Shelf Registration Statement) and a related prospectus supplement filed with the Securities and Exchange Commission (the October 2023 Public Offering).
-The October 2023 Public Offering closed on October 4, 2023, at which time we received net proceeds of approximately \$93.5 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by the Company.
-Refer to Note 10, Subsequent Events, for additional information regarding the securities offered, issued and sold in connection with the October 2023 Public Offering.
+On October 2, 2023, we entered into an underwriting agreement (the Underwriting Agreement) with Jefferies, Stifel, Nicolaus & Company, Incorporated, and William Blair & Company, L.L.C., as the representatives of the underwriters identified therein (the Underwriters), in connection with the underwritten offering, issuance and sale by us of 15,010,810 shares of our common stock, pre-funded warrants to purchase up to 3,577,240 shares of common stock (the Pre-Funded Warrants), warrants to purchase up to 9,294,022 shares of common stock in lieu thereof) (the T1 Warrants) and warrants to purchase 11,265,086 shares of common stock (or pre-funded warrants to purchase up to 11,265,086 shares of common stock in lieu thereof) (the T2 Warrants).
+The combined offering price for each share of common stock, accompanying T1 Warrant, and accompanying T2 Warrant was \$5.38.
+The combined offering price per Pre-Funded Warrant, accompanying T1 Warrant, and accompanying T2 Warrant was \$5.379.
+The securities were issued pursuant to the Company's effective shelf registration statement on Form S-3 (File No. 333-254299) (the S-3 Shelf Registration Statement) and a related prospectus supplement filed with the Securities and Exchange Commission (SEC) (the October 2023 Public Offering).

+The October 2023 Public Offering closed on October 4, 2023, at which time we received net proceeds of approximately \$93.5 million, after deducting underwriting discounts and commissions and estimated offering expense payable by the Company.
+Refer to Note 5, Capital Stock, for additional information regarding the securities offered, issued and sold in connection with the October 2023 Public Offering.